 - All files: file and folder name, file extension, size, creation & last modification dates and file attributes.

 - Photo, music and video files: album name, title, artist, genre, composer, play duration, camera, GPS information, thumbnails photo and other such standard information (e.g. EXIF data).

 - Cloud files: user tags/comments and file sharing permissions, in addition to “normal” file properties.

-- Compound files (e.g. ZIP, ISO, Microsoft Outlook PST files etc.): Blob collects information about the parent compound file/email as well as information about the files (or emails) embedded inside them.
+- Compound files like ZIP, ISO and Microsoft Outlook PST files: Blob collects the compound file’s info, as well as info for files/emails embedded inside (as listed above).

 Blob lets you search for your content using any of the attributes listed above.

 . . .
 But it doesn’t save anything on our servers

 Unlike traditional search engines, Blob uses your computer to do the work and saves the index files on your computer.
 Even on your computer, it encrypts the index files using a password you provide, so only you can decrypt them.
 The index files take up only ~0.2 to 0.5 percent of the original content size they index.
 You have full control over what it indexes and how often.

 A huge advantage of this approach is that nothing about your content ever touches our servers!
 We can’t use, sell or leak your personal information since we never had it in the first place!

 Blob is much more than just a search engine